-All staff can now access the NHS Wales Staff Wellbeing Covid-19 webpages which provides a range of health & wellbeing resources to support at this difficult time.
+All staff can now access the NHS Wales colleague health and wellbeing webpages which provides a range of health & wellbeing resources to support at this difficult time.

 A guide for healthcare workers on stress management and resilience.